andjelx/bridgectl/README.md

   - Display Bridge Agent Status
 - Analyze bridge logs
   - Log viewer with ability to filter and sort logs
-  - Analyze logs from local disk, local docker containers, or from kubernetes
+  - Analyze logs from local docker containers, local disk or from kubernetes containers (pods)
+- Run bridge containers in Kubernetes
+  - After importing your kubeconfig file, you can spin up bridge agent containers in a Kubernetes cluster
 - Manage bridge containers in Docker or Kubernetes
   - View configuration settings and resource utilization of bridge containers
   - Delete a bridge container